-- Bake additional stuffing, covered, for 45-50 minutes or until a meat thermometer reads 160°.
+- Bake additional stuffing, covered, for 45-50 minutes.
 Uncover; bake 10 minutes longer or until lightly browned.
 Cover turkey with foil and let stand for 20 minutes before removing stuffing and carving.
 Yield: 12 servings (16 cups stuffing).

 "Is it just one stalk of celery?"

 "how much is a Bunch of celery?
 That seems like a lot of celery if it's the whole thing."